-The homemade lemonade recipes featured on this page are from the days of the old time pharmacy soda fountain.
+The old fashioned lemonade recipes featured on this page are from the days of the old time pharmacy soda fountain.
 Some lemonade drinks are made in the basic style while others are made fancier, calling for flavored fountain syrups and carbonated water (soda water).
 You are sure to find a refreshing beverage that perfectly suits your taste.

 The Dispenser's Formulary or Soda Water Guide (1915)

 Old time lemonade is still a great favorite with many individuals.
 To make it at the fountain counter place 2 tablespoonfuls of powdered sugar in a 12-ounce glass one-half full of crushed ice.
 Now cut a lemon in two, slice each section in two or three pieces, add the juice of the lemon and fill the glass with plain ice-cold water.

 Shake throughly, pour from shaker into glass, and serve with straws.
 It should be observed that some patrons object to a too great abundance of ice.

 Juice of 1 lemon, 1 tablespoonful powdered sugar, 4 ounces soda water (seltzer water), 2 ounces shaved ice.
 Stir vigorously in a shaker with a spoon, strain into a 12-ounce glass, fill the glass with seltzer (soda) water and stir with a spoon.

-Make a soda lemonade (see above homemade lemonade recipe), filling the glass to within about an inch of the top.
+Make a soda lemonade (see above), filling the glass to within about an inch of the top.
 Mix and decorate with lemon and orange slices, pour on top enough to fill the glass with the desired grape juice, and serve without further mixing, with straws.

 Make a lemonade in the regular manner and pour in a teaspoonful of raspberry syrup (or strawberry syrup, if you'd like a strawberry lemonade), which will go to the bottom of the glass.
 Now, carefully pour on the top the same amount of grape juice WITHOUT stirring.